Skip to main content

 Afghan Lapis (Badakhshan)

-The finest quality Lapis Lazuli, sourced from the ancient mines of Badakhshan province.
+The finest quality Lapis Lazuli, from the ancient mines of Badakhshan province.
 Intense deep blue with minimal white calcite and well-distributed golden pyrite.
 This is the Lapis that supplied Egyptian pharaohs and Renaissance painters.

 Chilean Lapis